okkur/reposeed-server/CONTRIBUTING.md

 ## Contribute to Project

-Thank you for your interest in contributing to RepoSeed-server.
+Thank you for your interest in contributing to Reposeed Server.
-This guide helps make contributing to RepoSeed-server simple and efficient for everyone.
+This guide helps make contributing to Reposeed Server simple and efficient for everyone.

 ### First contribution

-If you are starting out contributing to RepoSeed-server, there might be smaller scoped "starter issues" available:
+If you are starting out contributing to Reposeed Server, there might be smaller scoped "starter issues" available:
 [Current starter issues](https://github.com/okkur/reposeed-server/labels/starter%20issue)

 ### Report bug